 The shortages of electronic components and semiconductors are somewhat similar: the rising demands and the slow growth of manufacturing capacity (manufacturing of some components even shrinks).
 Electronic component manufacturers are now more intended to sell their limited supplies to specific manufacturers.
 Many OEMs are forced to wait for more than 10 weeks to buy components from factories or have to purchase from trade companies with components in stock at a higher price (and the quality is not guaranteed).
 Facing the dilemma of component shortages, OEMs and module manufacturers can ask PCBONLINE to source quality components at low costs with on-time delivery.

 It is never easy to purchase electronic components on your own, especially when there is a global electronic component shortage.
-To save time, costs, and make sure of the quality, PCBONLINE, which gets the limited supply of component factories and takes no profit from component procurement, provides you with a solution to face an electronic shortage.
+To save time and costs, and make sure of the quality, PCBONLINE, which gets the direct supply of component factories and takes no profit from component procurement, provides you with a solution to face an electronic shortage.